 The student transportation funding formula can be divided into four parts.
 The base transportation reimbursement is the first of these and it serves as the base upon which the other portions build.
 This portion works slightly differently for a contracted transportation program as from a district or charter-school owned program as the costs of a contracted program cannot be broken down to the degree required.

-Under Idaho Code §33-1006(5) district or charter school owned program’s costs are divided between the reimbursable expenses for SDE transportation training, SDE transportation assessment fees, bus depreciation, and bus maintenance, all of which are reimbursable at 85%.
+Under Idaho Code §33-1006(5) district or charter school owned program’s costs are divided between the reimbursable expenses for Idaho Department of Education transportation training, Idaho Department of Education transportation assessment fees, bus depreciation, and bus maintenance, all of which are reimbursable at 85%.
 All other reimbursable expenses are reimbursed at 50%.

 Because contracting programs do not break down their payments to their vendors to this level, a blended average is applied to these programs using the proportions of all district/charter school owned programs which tends to be around 60%.

 As part of the claim process, this base reimbursement must also be adjusted to remove the cost of any ineligible student riders (those properly enrolled in public schools who do not otherwise meet the requirements above), non-public school student riders, or any other non-student riders.